wp-plugins/jquery-archive-list-widget/readme.txt

 Contributors: Miguel Useche
 Donate link: http://skatox.com/blog/jquery-archive-list-widget/
-Tags: jquery, ajax, javacript, collapse, collapsible, archive, collapsible archive, widget Requires at least: 2.8
+Tags: jquery, ajax, javacript, collapse, collapsible, archive, collapsible archive, widget Requires at least: 3.0
 Tested up to: 3.5.1
-Stable tag: 1.4.2
+Stable tag: 2.0

-A simple jQuery widget (can be called from posts) for displaying an archive list with some effects.
+A simple jQuery widget (can be used in posts) for displaying an archive list with some effects.

 == Description ==